ONSdigital/dp/guides/RENAME_APP.md

 - Rename the default config (eg. in `config.go`) in the **producer** app and merge the PR.

-  ⚠️ Ensure that the ansible step is complete and secrets have been synced first or this step will fail.
+  ⚠️ Ensure that the topic-manager step is complete and secrets have been synced first or this step will fail.

 - Rename the default config (eg. in `config.go`) in all **consumer** apps and merge the PRs.